duykhoa/duykhoa.github.io/_posts/2020-09-09-from-ansible-to-k8s.md

 - Ruby version manager - rvm, rbenv, chruby, ruby-install
 - iptable, ufw

-## Step by step setting up a Rails app on EC2
+## A comprehence to-be-done list:

 To disappoint you, I won't do that here.
 But don't too disappointed, here is a tutorial [The great code adventure][2].
 I thought Digital Ocean should be the place for those tutorials, turn out they don't focus on that any more.
 The last tutorial is a few years ago, using Rails 4 and Ubuntu 14.04, which may be out of date.

-I am not going too much details, my setup usually is:

 1. Add a new user: EC2 usually setup a different user from root, depends on the image, usually is `ubuntu` or `ec2-user`.
-   This user can escalate privilege like root.
-We need another user without this ability.
-This user is used to access from outside to deploy the code in and run the web server command.

 1. Ensure the server config doesn't allow password login via SSH protocol.
-It is very dangerous as hackers can bruteforce your password.
-It is safer to use SSH key to access.

-1. Even better, no SSH access at all.
+Even better, no SSH access at all.
-   You may feel it confused because how can we deploy to a host without access to the host.
-   No worry, the answer is below.

 1. Install necessary dependencies
 1. Install Ruby from source
 1. Install Node JS
-1. Setup monit and systemd
+1. Setup service monitoring
    Maitain the app's life cycle isn't an easy work.
 It is more difficult when the app is scaled in many servers.

    A tool like systemd and monit can help.

    **Pro tips**: `systemd` spelling is ["System Five Hundred"][3].